tBuddy00/itsm-killer/git/git-basics/intro.md

 By the end of this section, you’ll be able to confidently manage your code and collaborate with others using Git.
 Let’s get started!

+> **NOTE!** **We just want to let you know that you are free to click on any of our commands to enhance your course experience and make the most out of it!
+In the future, we won’t need to remind you again — just know that the option is always there for you. 😊**